mickeygard/StarWarsDatabase/README.md

 ## Test 14 - Bad Pokemon Input

 Test 14 will search for a non-existent Pokemon and expect a unique page to be rendered in response, with awareness of the bad search input.
 This page should still include the Navbar.

+## Suggested Order to Implement

+This is just a suggestion but one order to tackle the tasks are as follows:

+1. Implement Navbar fully (test 1)

+2. Implement the Home Page so that it renders along with the Navbar on `/` and fetches the Pokemon list from PokeAPI (test 3)

+3. Implement stubs for the Pokemon Page and the Team Page, and set up the routes to these pages correctly.
+Make sure the Team Page renders the right content when no pokemon have been caught yet (test 2, test 4, test 7)

+4. Implement the 404 page on bad routes (test 13)

+5. Implement the Pokemon Page and Pokemon Card sub-component, including the correct background color (test 5, test 6)

+6. Ensure you can catch a single pokemon and integrate it with the Team Page (test 8)

+7. Ensure all aspects of catching/releasing pokemon works as expected (test 9, test 10, test 11)

+8. Implement the search bar functionality and redirecting to a unique Pokemon Error Page if given bad input (test 12, 14)